http://prairiezen.org/Sunday_audio.html

 "The latest victim of the anti-normalization campaign is an exhibit in Pittsburgh that would have featured artists from Israel and the Palestinian territories.
 The Jewish Chronicle reports:

-“Sites of Passage: Borders, Walls & Citizenship,” scheduled to run at the Mattress Factory museum on Pittsburgh’s North Side from June 1 to July 27 — with a corresponding exhibit scheduled to run at Filmmakers Galleries in Oakland from June 6 to Aug.
+A local art exhibition that was to be an exercise in progressing beyond the rhetoric of Israeli/Palestinian politics instead has become a fatality in the cultural war against Israel driven by the Boycott, Divestment and Sanctions movement (BDS).“Sites of Passage: Borders, Walls & Citizenship,” scheduled to run at the Mattress Factory museum on Pittsburgh’s North Side from June 1 to July 27 — with a corresponding exhibit scheduled to run at Filmmakers Galleries in Oakland from June 6 to Aug.
 1 — was the culmination of a joint multimedia project begun a year ago and featuring the work of three Israeli, three Palestinian and three American artists.

 The trouble began when a website promoting the exhibit used terms such as “collaboration” and “dialogue” to describe the exhibit, drawing the wrath of anti-normalization Palestinians.
 The Israeli group then withdrew from the event to protect the Palestinians, who then also withdrew, forcing the event to be cancelled.